 If you think about a child learning to walk and falling over, you're not thinking 'Oh, my child is failing at walking'.
 They're learning to walk."

 Trying things out that don't work is an important part of developing a business, but you must learn from it.
 This should be planned and not accidental.
 Set out to learn.

 "When you're deciding to try something out, your risk should be big enough that you learn something, but small enough that it doesn't blow up your business."

 Customers, employees and investors are increasingly interested in a business's social purpose.
 They're not only thinking about how much money it makes, but what good it does.

 The Business Model Canvas doesn't explicitly include purpose, but it can help you to think about how purpose and value are linked.
-This is something 3B Impact is passionate about, and that drives the University of Sheffield's pre-accelerator entrepreneurs.
+This is something 3B Impact is passionate about, and that drives the University of Sheffield's pilot pre-accelerator programme entrepreneurs.